milesstoetzner/stoetzms-work/docs/index.md

 features:
 - icon: 🕒
   title: Simple Time Logging
-  details: Log your start and end times with a single command.
-No distractions, no UI bloat — just pure CLI joy.
+  details: Start and stop tracking with a single command.
+No menus, no mouse, just the terminal.

-- icon: 📊
+- icon: 🔒
-  title: Instant Summaries
+  title: No Account, No Sync, No Fuss
-  details: Generate daily, weekly, or monthly summaries right from your terminal.
-Perfect for reporting or invoicing.
+  details: No cloud, no login, no tracking.
+Your time logs stay local and private.

-- icon: ⚡
+- icon: ⏳
-  title: Fast & Lightweight
+  title: Track and Toss
-  details: No installs beyond the binary.
-Cross-platform, minimal dependencies, and runs like lightning on any system.
+  details: Log your hours for the day, week, or month — then delete them guilt-free.
+No long-term commitment, no clutter.
 ---